brentlintner/linus/README.md

-# CLI Coding Partner
+# Coding Partner

-A python script to provide a repl to a custom gemini llm.
+A CLI based tool that simulates a coding partner by providing "helpful" suggestions and comments.

 ## Dependencies